 As more and more businesses are moving their operations online, the need for robust security measures is becoming increasingly apparent.
 When it comes to web application security, detecting and preventing attacks is quite crucial.
-Lucky for us, the OWASP Foundation published a carefully curated list of the ten most frequent security risks seen in websites.
-They started this project back in 2004 and have been updating this list yearly ever since.
+Lucky for us, the OWASP Foundation published a carefully curated list of the ten most frequent security risks seen on websites.
+They started this project in 2004 and have been updating this list yearly.
 Now the obvious question is, how to go about defending your website against such vulnerabilities.
 Enter dynamic application security testing (DAST).
 In this article, we’ll introduce you to DAST, its importance, and take a look at the common security concerns with web applications.
 We will also introduce you to six of the best DAST tools to protect against the top ten vulnerabilities.

 What is DAST?